MuseHub Partners

 Once in-review or beta, open MuseHub and install your application, once installed, right-click the arrow next to the "Installed" or "Launch" button to find the detected application id.

-Applications must meet the Product Requirements before they can be distributed on MuseHub
+Applications must meet the before they can be distributed on MuseHub